eegli/bitcoin/readme.md

 1. Start a MySQL server on port 3306 with the block data
 2. Start a Node.js REST API on port 8000
-3. Start a Vue client on port 4173 (TODO)
+3. Start a Vue client on port 3000

 All three ports are exposed to the host machine, so you can access them directly.
 The database user credentials and table name can be seen in the environment variables file (`.env`).
-Using any MySQL client, you can connect to the database, play with the API at, e.g., [`http://localhost:8000/blocks`](http://localhost:8000/blocks) and access the client at [`http://localhost:4173`](http://localhost:4173).
+Using any MySQL client, you can connect to the database, play with the API at, e.g., [`http://localhost:8000/blocks`](http://localhost:8000/blocks) and access the client at [`http://localhost:3000`](http://localhost:3000).

 ## Pre-Built Database Setup